gopollock/public-api/flow-examples/organization.md

 ## Use user token

-Now you could validly perform any calls from a name of teacher you have assigned an access token.
+Now you could validly perform any calls as a teacher with his access token.
 For example:
 ```
 curl -v https://www.classtime.com/service/public/Account/getMyAccountInfo \
     -X POST \